-The first step is to know what investments you own.
-Have you reviewed the holdings of any mutual funds in which you invest?
+The first step is to know what you own.
+Have you reviewed the holdings of your mutual funds to see if they include gun manufacturers?

 Unless you are investing in a socially responsible mutual fund, you might be investing in gun manufacturers and other industries you have no desire to support and prosper from.
 The Forum for Sustainable and Responsible Investing maintains a chart of socially and environmentally mutual funds, including financial performance data as well as identification of the issues on which the funds are screened.
 You can find funds that are screened to exclude certain industries, in whole or in part, such as weapons manufacturers and the military; fossil fuels; tobacco; toxic products and more.

 In growing numbers, investors large and small are aligning their investments with their values and their goals for our society.
 This approach to investing, one that integrates social and environmental factors alongside financial analysis, has a key role in building the green economy.
 Our investments are not just tools to create our own wealth, but a reflection of the kind of economy and society we want to support.